Personal child health record

 Electronic PCHR (ePCHR)

-The ePCHR is a digital version of the printed Personal Child Health Record or ‘Redbook’.
+The ePCHR is a digital version of the printed personal child health record.

-The RCPCH has a keen interest in how effectively the content of the Personal Child Health Record is made available in digital format.
-For this reason the College has agreed a set of standards for software development to provide a framework for suppliers interested in providing an electronic version of the record.
-These standards are available
+The RCPCH has a keen interest in how effectively the content of the PCHR is made available in digital format.
+For this reason the College has agreed a set of standards for software development to provide a framework for prospective suppliers.

-Sitekit have partnered with Harlow Printing Ltd, who print the current PCHR and the initial development has been funded through, Microsoft, a Technology Strategy Board project called 'Year Zero' and economic development funding from Highlands and Islands Enterprise board (HIE).
+Sitekit have partnered with Harlow Printing Ltd, who print the current PCHR, and the initial development has been funded through, Microsoft, a Technology Strategy Board project called 'Year Zero' and economic development funding from Highlands and Islands Enterprise board (HIE).